Online Mental Health Counseling Informed Consent

 The next step is to make a payment for the service you would like.
 Payment for services can be made on the Rates page.

-Following payment, you will be taken to an initial questionnaire which will provide basic background information.
+Following payment, you will be taken to an optional questionnaire which will provide basic background information.
 If for some reason you are not taken directly to this page, please contact Open Mind Counseling.